Financials

 CASH FLOWS REVIEW

-The Group's net cash flows generated from operating activities was S$12.5 million in FY2023 compared to S$0.9 million in FY2022.
-The increase in net cash flows generated from operating activities was mainly due to lower working capital requirements in FY2023.
-The lower working capital requirements was mainly due to (i) sale of a landed residential property and (ii) lower optimized inventory levels in the Marine & Offshore Segment's business.
+The Group’s net cash flows generated from operating activities was S$2.4 million in HY2025 compared to net cash generated from operating activities of S$0.9 million in HY2024.
+The increase was mainly due to higher profit before tax, along with lower inventory levels in the Marine & Offshore Segment’s business and decreases in trade and other receivables.

-The cash flows used in investing activities amounted to S$0.6 million in FY2023 was mainly due to lower capital expenditure on the acquisition of property, plant and equipment of S$1.0 million, partially offset by the receipt of deferred grant income of S$0.4 million.
+Net cash flows used in investing activities amounted to S$1.6 million in HY2025, mainly due to the capital expenditure on the acquisition of property, plant and equipment of S$1.6 million.

-Net cash flows used in financing activities amounted to S$8.3 million in FY2023 was mainly due to dividend payment of S$0.2 million, interest payment of S$1.2 million, repayment of loans and borrowings of S$25.4 million, and payment of lease liabilities of S$0.8 million; partially offset by proceeds from the drawdown of loans and borrowings of S$19.3 million.
+Net cash flows used in financing activities amounted to S$0.3 million in HY2025 was mainly due to dividend payment of S$0.2 million, interest payment of S$0.6 million, repayment of loans and borrowings of S$7.8 million, and payment of lease liabilities of S$0.5 million.
+This was partially offset by the proceeds from the drawdowns of bank loans and borrowings of S$8.8 million.

 -